SaraDanaKablTalabani/Databases_benchmarking_with_sharding/README.md

 # Databases_benchmarking_with_sharding
-The visualisation python file includes the visulisation code.
+The visualization Python file includes the visualization code.